jkowalko/Capstone__UCB_ML_HealthCare/README.md

 **Recommendation:** I recommended to prioritize the **Bagging Regressor** and **Random Forest Regressor** for deployment or further refinement due to their better predictive performance observed during evaluation.
 I would recommend utilizing both models could provide a more robust and reliable forecasting mechanism.

+OPTIONAL ANN Analysis: Complex model was prone to overfitting and is not recommended.
+Despite performing better, the Simple model still performed poorly compared to both the Random Forest and Bagging.

 #### Next steps
 **Areas for Future Step Exploration:**